 The student will be required to either stay at home or serve the suspension at school.
 This determination will be made by the administration and parents.
-If the student serves an on-campus suspension, a fee of \$60 will usually be charged to pay for appropriate supervision of the student.
+If the student serves an on-campus suspension, a fee of \$100 will usually be charged to pay for appropriate supervision of the student.

 The student shall not participate in any co-curricular event on the days suspended and may not attend a school activity without administrative permission.
-The final decision on suspension from cocurricular activities will be determined by the school administration.
+The final decision on suspension from co-curricular activities will be determined by the school administration.

-- o The student may be required to do in-school or out-of-school research and/or work related to the violation. - o All academic work must be made up within the normal framework of time, as outlined in the policies for make-up work. - o For dual enrollment courses, one point will be deducted from the semester grade for every day of suspension, with a maximum 3 point deduction per disciplinary event. - For each day of suspension, two percentage points from the current nine-week grade may be deducted in every subject.
-The maximum number of percentage points that may be deducted for a single disciplinary event is six.
-If the suspension is due to a cheating infraction, the grade in that particular subject will not be lowered because the student has already received a significant grade reduction (usually a zero) for the assignment which has lowered the overall grade. - o The student may be permitted or requested to go before the student body or a group of peers to ask forgiveness for the wrong committed.
+- o The student may be required to do in-school or out-of-school research and/or work related to the violation. - All academic work must be made up within the normal framework of time, as outlined in the policies for make-up work. - O Students missing a major or minor assessment on the day of suspension will make the assessment up on a date determined by the teacher and the student's principal. - O The student may be permitted or requested to go before the student body or a group of peers to ask forgiveness for the wrong committed.
 Upon suspension or expulsion of a student, the administration may give the rest of the student body an appropriate statement regarding the basic nature of the offense and purpose of discipline.
-This action will be designed to: - Protect the reputation of the student(s) involved from the conclusions others might draw if gossip were the only channel of information. - Solicit prayer for those involved. - Expulsion: A student may also be expelled or asked to withdraw for Category III violations or repeated Categories I and II violations.
+This action will be designed to: - Protect the reputation of the student(s) involved from the conclusions others might draw if gossip were the only channel of information. - Solicit prayer for those involved.

+- Expulsion: A student may also be expelled or asked to withdraw for Category III violations or repeated Categories I and II violations.
 In cases involving pregnancy, students (girls and boys) who conceive a child while enrolled will customarily be dismissed from PACS; however, the administration will evaluate each situation for extenuating circumstances on a case by case basis.
 Recommendations for expulsion will require the approval of the Head of School. - Committee: In situations involving serious behavioral issues, the administration will seek counsel from a Discipline Committee consisting of PACS teachers and/or staff.
-This committee will generally be convened in situations where level two or three offenses have occurred.
+This committee will generally be convened in situations where level two or three offenses have occurred. - Bullying: Bullying is an ongoing and deliberate misuse of power in relationships or social interactions through repeated verbal, physical, and/or social behavior that intends to cause psychological, physical, and/or social harm.